vsdip/vsdsram/README.md

 1. Download the Zip file or use `git clone https://github.com/Anushar123/SRAM`

-2. Change the path or directory using `cd/SRAM/Netlist`

-### To run PreLayout Simulations

-1. Change the path or directory using `cd/SRAM/Circuit-INV` to view the circuit.
+2. Change the path or directory using `cd/SRAM/Circuit-INV` to view the circuit.

 ### *Schematic of Sramcell*
 ![](Circuit-Inv/Sram.PNG)